kylemanna/cleanhawk250/README.md

-# CleanHawk 250 Power Distribution Board
+# CleanHawk 250 Quadcopter Power Distribution Board for Emax 250

 This document outlines the basic tasks to get the CleanHawk 250 Power Distribution Board (PDB) up and flying.